pryv/example-apps-web/customize-assets/tutorial.md

 # Pryv Customize assets tutorial

 In this tutorial we describe the procedure to customize your Pryv.io web apps.
-As described in the [README](customize-assets/README.md), it is also possible to directly edit your platform assets in the **public_html/assets** folder of your Open Pryv.io instance.
+As explained in the [README](customize-assets/README.md), it is also possible to directly edit your platform assets in the **public_html/assets** folder of your Open Pryv.io instance.

 However, when working in a production environment, we stronly recommend to follow the steps below to change assets for your Open Pryv.io platform.